-You let a friend or family member borrow your car and he or she got involved in an accident, which leaves you with the question – what next?
+You let a friend or family member borrow your car and he or she got involved in an accident, which leaves you with the question – what happens if someone else is driving my car and gets in an accident?
 Understanding who may be covered to drive your vehicle can be confusing.
 As a general rule, however, anyone living with you is usually covered to drive your car, unless the policy explicitly states otherwise.
 If a friend or family member does not live with you, but uses your car now and then, you can usually loan them your vehicle without worrying about coverage.
 This falls under the permissive use rule.
 To be sure, it is important to always carefully review your insurance to make sure you understand who may be covered.

 Car Insurance Follows Your Vehicle